 Any organization wanting to be the next market game changer has to put innovation on the top of their agenda.
 Top leaders know that innovation is a way of thinking, not just a project, and therefore CIOs are tasked by the CEO to have a flexible and trusted infrastructure that supports innovation.
 According to Gartner’s Pace Layered Application Strategy: “(...)competing goals often lead to strategic misalignment”.
 A key concept to succeed is to have “Business and application organizations collaborating on innovations, ideation and experimentation”.

-Master Data Management.
-Here are three ways MDM supports IoT:
+Here are three ways Master Data Management supports IoT:

 1. Link your IoT data with accurate master data to obtain insights

 When you connect IoT with master data management, you are able to link the data being captured with the device across any data domain, such as: customer, location, asset, product, employee, etc. This powerful data relationship enables businesses to obtain the correct insight across the business while leveraging existing solid architecture.
 Any IoT initiative will benefit from this foundation of data, as well as generate even more useful and real-time information.
 As a ‘Systems of Innovation’ that can be the differentiation in a competitive market, and empower the business to deliver better customer experiences.

 As an example, Vodafone developed and launched the ‘Smart-summer’ connected swimwear using IoT technologies, which contain UV sensors that monitor sun exposure.
 This is linked to a smartphone app, which can notify you when you (or your child) is being exposed to too much UV light.

 This concept is called ‘Connective clothing’ or ‘Wearable tech’; the consumer can communicate with something they’re wearing.
 Companies that are able to harness that wearable data can strengthen customer engagement and brand loyalty.